Credit Mix: Do You Need to Care About Types of Credit? [Infographic]

 Types of Credit Accounts

-According to Experian, there are 4 types of credit:
+According to Experian, there are four types of credit:

-Revolving credit is a form of credit with which you can “revolve” or carry a balance from month to month.
+Revolving credit or revolving debt is a form of credit that you can “revolve,” meaning you can carry a balance from month to month.
 You are assigned a credit limit that you can charge up to and you make a payment each month.
 Interest will typically be charged if you carry a balance from month to month.
 Credit cards and lines of credit are the most common types of revolving credit accounts.

 Examples of Revolving Credit